dhbmarcos/dataEditor/README.md

 This page parse a JSON format file and write it in more readable human format.

+## Installation

+Download the dataEditor.html and w3.css in a folder.

+## How to use

+1. Open the dataEditor.html in your web browser;
+2. Put "?" and the URL path of the JSON file format.

+You can use a link with complete call.
+For sample:

+    127.0.0.1/dataEditor.html?sample.json

     dataEditor.
 Show data in JSON format
     Copyright (C) 2016  D. H. B. Marcos.